YK7188/YK_Lab/12-Simulate BIOS version compliance using PowerShell/README.md

 ## Objective
-Test how a custom policy is configured.
+Validate how a custom compliance policy is configured and evaluated in Intune using a BIOS version check.

 ---

-## Add Script to collect Bios version in Intune
+## Add script to collect BIOS version

 Path: `Devices → Compliance → Scripts > Add > Windows 10 and later`

-Add the script below, which will be used to configure a compliance policy.

-This script will gather Bios version of a device; xx.yy.zz and convert it to integar xxyyzz.
+Add the script below.
+It collects the BIOS version (format: xx.yy.zz) and converts it into a comparable integer (xxyyzz).

 <pre>
 $raw = (Get-CimInstance Win32_BIOS).SMBIOSBIOSVersion